vortex-exoplanet/VIP/readme.rst

 - Why Python crashes when using some of the parallel functions, e.g.
   *pca_adi_annular_quad* and *run_mcmc_astrometry*?
-  This functions require running SVD on several processes and this can be problematic depending on the linear algebra libraries on your machine.
+  These functions require running SVD on several processes and this can be problematic depending on the linear algebra libraries on your machine.
 We've encountered this problem on OSX systems that use the ACCELERATE library for linear algebra calculations (default in every OSX system).
 For this library